 Making sure that you take steps to injury-proof your body should form a key part of your marathon training.
 Obviously as a marathon runner you don’t need to be throwing huge weights around and letting out aggressive roars in a gym.
-However, a small amount of strength and conditioning work can go a long way in helping your body to better adapt to the stress of running 26.2 miles.
+However, a small amount of strength and conditioning work can go a long way in helping your body to better adapt to the stress of running a marathon.
 The following exercises are some that I’ve had the privilege of seeing some of the world’s best endurance athletes do.
 All of them require little or no equipment so they are easy to do as a mini circuit at home after a run.
 No excuses!

 This exercise strengthens your lateral core stabilisers to improve the stability of your spine, pelvis and hips when running.
 Lie on your side with your legs straight and your ankles together.
 Prop your torso up with your upper arm.
 Lift your hips upward until your body forms a straight line from your ankles to your neck.
 Hold this position for 30 seconds, making sure that your hips don’t drop towards the floor.
 (If you can, check out your body position in a mirror to make sure that you’re not allowing your hips to sag!)
 Switch to the other side and repeat the exercise.

 This is a great exercise to strengthen your glutes and hamstrings.
 Lie on your back with your knees bent at 90 degrees and your feet flat on the floor.
 Squeeze your glutes and lift your hips until your body forms a straight line from your neck to your knees.
 Hold this position for 5-10 seconds, remembering to keep your glutes switched on.
 Return to the start position and repeat for up to 10 repetitions.